Decay and absorption for the Vlasov-Navier-Stokes system with gravity in a half-space: Main results

 Therefore, our main guiding line will be the obtention of decay in times estimates for the moments of $f$.
 We will base our proof on a bootstrap argument, mainly directly taken from \cite{HK}.

 \textbf{Outline of the paper}. \ According to the previous strategy, let us describe how this paper is organised.

-In view of the arguments above, it makes sense to first consider the Navier-Stokes system having a source term (i.e. the Brinkman force \eqref{eq:Brinkman}) with pointwise decay in time.
+\begin{itemize} \item[$-$] In view of the arguments above, it makes sense to first consider the Navier-Stokes system having a source term (i.e. the Brinkman force \eqref{eq:Brinkman}) with polynomial decay in time.
 It turns out that this assumption falls within the scope of the work of Wiegner in \cite{Wieg} for the Navier-Stokes equations with a decaying source term on $\R^3$. \textit{Modulo} an adaptation to the half-space case, this entails a polynomial decay of the $\Ld^2$ norm of the fluid velocity.
-This conditional Theorem \ref{cond:decay} is contained in Section \ref{Section:CondDecay}.

-Before going further, we shall need to state some preliminaries gathered in Section \ref{Section:Prelim}.
+This conditional Theorem \ref{cond:decay} is contained in \textbf{Section \ref{Section:CondDecay}}. \item[$-$] Before going further, we shall need to state some preliminaries gathered in \textbf{Section \ref{Section:Prelim}}.
 They are necessary for a local in time analysis as well as for the subsequent bootstrap argument.
 We obtain rough bounds on the moments of $f$, ensuring short time controls.
-We also derive some $\H^1$ estimates for the fluid velocity and define the notion of \textit{strong existence time} for the Navier-Stokes system.

-As explained before, the absorption of the particles at the boundary will be the key effect leading to global decay in time for the moments of $f$.
-In Section \ref{Section:EGCabs}, we introduce the aforementionned \textit{exit geometric condition} and analyse its effect on the system.
-In particular, this enables us to track which proportion of the support of the initial distribution has disapeared from the system at any given time.

-Section \ref{Section:Bootstrap} is dedicated to the bootstrap argument, which aim is to reach the global controls \eqref{strat:Bound2} and \eqref{strat:Bound1}.
+We also derive some $\H^1$ estimates for the fluid velocity and define the notion of \textit{strong existence time} for the Navier-Stokes system. \item[$-$] As explained before, the absorption of the particles at the boundary will be the key effect leading to global decay in time for the moments of $f$.
+In \textbf{Section \ref{Section:EGCabs}}, we introduce the aforementioned crucial \textit{exit geometric condition} coming from \cite{GHKM} and analyse its effect on the system.
+In particular, this enables us to track which proportion of the support of the initial distribution has disappeared from the system at any given time. \item[$-$] \textbf{Section \ref{Section:Bootstrap}} is devoted to the bootstrap argument, which aims to achieve the global controls \eqref{strat:Bound2} and \eqref{strat:Bound1}.
 Along the bootstrap, the previous absorption phenomenon is shown to lead to the desired decay estimates of the moments.
-We first show that the Brinkman force satisfies the desired pointwise decay.
+We first show that the Brinkman force satisfies a suitable pointwise decay.
 Polynomial weighted in time estimates for the fluid velocity are then obtained.
-This will allow to close the bootstrap argument thanks to an interpolation procedure.
+This will allow to close the bootstrap argument thanks to an interpolation procedure. \end{itemize}

+In the rest of the article, we will use the standard notation $A \lesssim B$ for $A \leq c B$ for some $c>0$ which is independent of $A,B$ and that may change from line to line.